cahaselby/leave_one_out_recovery/README.md

 # leave_one_out_recovery

-Code to reproduce experiments and figures in the pre-print "Efficient and Generalized Low Rank Tensor Recovery"
+Code to reproduce experiments and figures in the pre-print *[Fast and Low-Memory Compressive Sensing Algorithms for Low Tucker-Rank Tensor Approximation from Streamed Measurements.](https://arxiv.org/abs/2308.13709)*

 ## Quick-start
 The file `run_trial.py` parses command line arguments to run and produce results with the provided parameters.
 For example, in an environment with the ``requirements.txt`` installed and `loo_recovery.py` the command